eam-hub/Host-Application-with-Kubernetes-and-AWS-EKS/README.md

 ## Conclusion

-After completing the steps outlined in this guide, you will have successfully deployed a dynamic application using Kubernetes on AWS EKS.
-The infrastructure is highly available, secure, and scalable, with the application accessible via a domain name with encrypted traffic.
+Successfully deployed a dynamic application using Kubernetes on AWS EKS.
+The infrastructure is highly available, secure, and scalable.